L0UARN/auth-api/README.md

 On success, a message will be return to indicate that the account has been deleted.

+> Note: this route will send a `Set-Cookie` header meant to erase the cookie named `token`.

 ## Used in this project

 - This project has been built using **Spring Boot**.